 Example #1: Hamlet (By William Shakespeare)

 Protagonist examples in many stories are not shown to be flawless.
-They generally undergo some change that causes a turn of events, which makes a story interesting and helps deliver a message.
-Sometimes, a moral weakness is highlighted that causes the fall of the protagonist.
+They generally undergo some change that causes a turn of events.
+This makes a story interesting and helps deliver a message.
+Sometimes, a moral weakness shows that causes the fall of the protagonist.
 For example, in William Shakespeare’s play Hamlet, the protagonist experiences terrible events because of his indecisiveness, which troubles him while murdering his evil uncle.
 So, Hamlet’s struggle in dealing with the antagonist is what precedes the story.

 Example #2: Vanity Fair (By William Makepeace Thackeray)